Easy Lemon Cheesecake Bars

 I took the recipe for the best cheesecake and adapted it to form these bars.
 I added lemon juice and lemon zest for tons of bright flavor.

-The melt in your mouth creamy texture comes from the use of cream cheese and eggs.
+The melt-in-your-mouth creamy texture comes from the use of cream cheese and eggs.
 Only a small amount of lemon juice is used so it’s tart but not overpowering.
-Top the lemon cheesecake bars with a light dusting of powdered sugar and enjoy.

 Ingredients